 Determining the best treatment option for patients with back pain involves an assessment of their medical histories and a comparison to similar patients.
 Such comparisons have relied on a physician's memory of related prior cases, which can be influenced by cognitive biases.
+With an in-

+This is the authors' preprint version of this paper.
+Please cite the following reference:

-With an increasing amount of data available for patient populations in electronic health records (EHR), visual cohort analysis has gained attention as an informative analytic tool in healthcare.
-Recent work has shown the efficacy of using subsets of similar patients, referred to as cohorts, for outcome analysis and prediction in a "patient-like-me" approach.
-This approach can help clinicians assess optimal treatment options for patients with pre-existing conditions (comorbidities) that can influence recovery and response to treatment.
+Jen Rogers, Nicholas Spina, Ashley Neese, Rachel Hess, Darrel Brodke, Alexander Lex.
+Composer: Visual Cohort Analysis of Patient Outcomes.
+Applied Clinical Informatics, to appear, 2019. creasing amount of data available for patient populations in electronic health records (EHR), visual cohort analysis has gained attention as an informative analytic tool in healthcare.
+Recent work has shown the efficacy of using subsets of similar patients, referred to as cohorts, for outcome analysis and prediction in a "patient-like-me" approach [1, 2].
+This approach can help clinicians assess treatment options for patients with certain characteristics or pre-existing conditions (comorbidities) that can influence recovery and response to treatment.
 In this paper, we introduce Composer, a visual analysis tool for comparison of patient outcomes in cohorts under alternative treatment options.
-Composer was developed in collaboration with domain experts at the University of Utah's Orthopaedic Research Center.
+Composer was developed in collaboration with domain experts at the University of Utah Orthopedic Research Center.
 We incorporate outcome scores that are frequently measured over the course of treatment in the decision-making process, supplementing physicians' memory of prior cases.
-We used the Patient-Reported Outcomes Measurement Information System (PROMIS) scores as the metric for patient physical function and well-being over time.
+We used the Patient Reported Outcomes Measurement Information System (PROMIS) [3] scores as the metric for patient physical function and well-being over time.
 The technical contributions of Composer include methods to flexibly define multiple patient cohorts based on EHR data and demographic attributes as well as medical codes associated with a given medical visit.
 We provide functionality for PROMIS score normalization to allow for alignment of score trajectories based on events in patient medical histories, such as surgery or injection.
 We also provide the ability to normalize scores from absolute measurements to relative change to identify improvement of patient physical function.
 Finally, we introduce aggregation methods to deal with larger patient cohorts.